Imtiaz Ali Taj: Anarkali Bazaar

-Whether Anarkali folktale is fact or fiction, this love story is as famous, alive among the public and immortal in Pakistan and India as any other love story in the world.
-Regardless, Lahore's popular Anarkali Bazaar named after Anarkali, and her tomb in Lahore are testimonies to her existence.
+Anarkali remains popular among the public in Pakistan and India.
+Lahore's popular Anarkali Bazaar is named after Anarkali, and her tomb in Lahore is a testimony to her existence.

 Imtiaz Ali Taj provided a link between Agha Hashr, who was known as the "Shakespeare of India", and contemporary Pakistani playwrights.
 The theatre activities in Bombay and Calcutta had a strong influence from the Urdu heartland group and Taj was one of the pioneers of this group.
 In the post-Hashr days, Taj was considered the best playwright of the time.

 In the film titled Anarkali, produced in 1953 and based on Imtiaz's plot, the ending was tragic, similar to the ending in the drama.
 Later the play formed the basis for the highly successful Indian feature film Mughal-e-Azam, released in 1960.
 In this film produced by K. Asif, there was a twist to the story through a happy ending with Emperor Akbar finally being clement towards Anarkali.
 Though Imtiaz Ali Taj claimed that the film had no historical authenticity, he still gave snippets of historical evidence.
 In the preface to his book published in 1931 (designed to impress the middle class intelligentsia), he refers to Anarkali's existence during the historical period of Emperor Akbar (1556–1605) and his son Prince Salim (later Emperor Jahangir) as well as to the Persian couplet inscribed on the marble tomb in Agra dedicated to Anarkali by her lover Prince Salim who becomes Emperor Jahangir after the death of his father.
 The couplet reads "Ta Kiyamat shukr geom kardgate khwesh ra, Aah garman bez benaam roo-e yare khwesh ra", meaning: "Ah! could I behold the face of my love once more, I would give thanks to my God until the day of resurrection."
 In writing the love story of Anarkali, a love story with hidden meanings of the times, the author's intention, according to the critic Balwant Gargi, was "to represent tyrannical forms of patriarchal authority through the relationship between Crown Prince Saleem and his father 'Akbar the Great', which Taj portrays as domineering, and a 'complex father-son relationship' marked by 'filial love interlaced with hate'."